fbsamples/workplace-platform-samples/ThanksBot/deploy-heroku.md

 1. Get a free [Heroku account](https://signup.heroku.com/) if you haven't already.

 2. Install the [Heroku toolbelt](https://toolbelt.heroku.com) which will let you launch, monitor and generally control your instances (and other services like databases) from the command line.
+Also install the [local Postgres tools](https://devcenter.heroku.com/articles/heroku-postgresql#local-setup)

 3. [Install Node](https://nodejs.org), this will be our server environment.
 Then open up Terminal (or whatever your CLI might be) and make sure you're running the latest version of npm, installed globally (the ```-g``` switch):